gokulm/BoltOn/docs/mediator.md

 You can create an interceptor by implementing `IInterceptor` interface, like [this](../optional/#interceptor).
 If you want to enable or disable an interceptor based on a marker interface implementation, you can inherit `BaseRequestSpecificInterceptor<T>`

+**Note: **

-Interceptors can be added and removed using the extension methods `AddInterceptor<TInterceptor>` and `RemoveInterceptor<TInterceptor>` (in BoltOn.Mediator namespace) respectively.
+* Interceptors can be added and removed using the extension methods `AddInterceptor<TInterceptor>` and `RemoveInterceptor<TInterceptor>` (in BoltOn.Mediator namespace) respectively.
 All the interceptors can be removed using the extension method `RemoveAllInterceptors`.
+* Interceptors from all the bolted modules and assemblies will be registered and executed automatically.
+In case if certain interceptors must be executed in a particular order, adding the interceptors using `AddInterceptor<TInterceptor>` extension method will execute in the order they're added.

 Unit of Work
 ------------